elenaharan/elenaharan/README.md

-- 👋 Hi, I’m @elenaharan, and I am a freshly certified full-stack web developer.
+- 👋 Hi, I’m @elenaharan, and I am a certified full-stack web developer.
 I have recently completed a 9 month immersive web development course with CareerFounry, and I am really excited to collaborate with others, build some amazing projects and learn about new tools along the way.
 - 👀 I’m interested in learning a new programming language, deepening my understanding of the whole programming eco system and meeting some amazing programmers that I can learn from.
 - 🌱 I’m currently learning front-end and back-end JavaScript and its frameworks.